wkumari/draft-wkumari-dnsop-alt-tld/README.md

    From -02 to -03

+Kumari & Sullivan         Expires April 9, 2018                [Page 10]

+Internet-Draft               Reserve ALT TLD                October 2017

    o  After discussions with chairs, made this much more generic (not
       purely non-DNS), and some cleanup.

-Kumari & Sullivan       Expires September 4, 2017              [Page 10]

-Internet-Draft               Reserve ALT TLD                  March 2017

    From -01 to -02